prividentity/PrivateIdentity-Oldd/Biometric-Ingestion-and-Helper-DNNs.md

 ### EYEGLASSES ON/OFF DETECTION DNN
 The eyeglass detection algorithm determines if a subject is wearing eyeglasses before allowing enrollment.
 Eyeglasses used during enrollment lower subsequent prediction performance.
 The Eyeglasses On/Off Detection DNN accepts one frontalized face input image returns a value 0 to 100, where 0 is eyeglasses off and 100 is eyeglasses on.
 The URL parameter for enrollment and prediction “eyeGlassCheck=true” provides real-time instructions to the user to remove eyeglasses.

-### 4 CLASSES (GOOD, BLURRY, EYEGLASSES, FACE+MASK) VALIDATION DNN
+### 3 CLASSES (GOOD, EYEGLASSES, FACE+MASK) VALIDATION DNN
-The 4 classes detection algorithm determines if a subject is in good quality, blurry, wearing eyeglasses or wearing facemask.
-Blurry images, wearing eyeglasses or facemask during enrollment lower subsequent prediction performance.
-The 4 Classes Detection DNN accepts one frontalized face input image returns 4 values summing to 100.
+The three classes detection algorithm determines if a subject is in good quality, wearing eyeglasses or wearing facemask.
+Wearing eyeglasses or facemask during enrollment lower subsequent prediction performance.
+The three classes Detection DNN accepts one frontalized face input image returns 3 values summing to 100.
 The largest value among these 4 values will be the predicted class.

 ### BLURRY IMAGE DETECT DNN
 The Blurry Image Detection DNN accurately finds images that are extremely blurry and unable to be accurately processed by the Embedding DNN.
 The DNN returns a score between 0 and 100, where 100 is not blurry.